cicsdev/cics-explorer-access-level-policing/README.md

 Any number of "approved" strings can be defined, which enables a flexible policing method which can be used with any in-service release of CICS TS.

+Please note that this analyser runs for every CMCI request and may affect the performance time of requests.
+If you are noticing a performance slow-down, remove your custom web analyser and check that this is not the cause before raising a PMR with IBM.

 Further details of this module can be found in the associated [CICSDev article][c].

 ## License